Full-Day Guided Tour of Giza Pyramids and Ancient Sites

 Why we love it?

-This full-day private tour offers an immersive experience at the Giza Necropolis, with admission included to explore the iconic Pyramids of Giza and the Sphinx statue, symbolizing the blend of human wisdom and lion strength.
-You will also visit the ancient sites of Sakkara and the historic city of Memphis, gaining insight into early Egyptian civilization.
-The tour includes hotel pickup and drop-off or transfer from Cairo International Airport, lunch at a local restaurant, transport by air-conditioned private vehicle, and guidance from a qualified Egyptology expert.
-Bottled water, soft drinks, and local taxes are covered, while gratuities and entry to the pyramid interiors are not included.
-This itinerary suits travelers interested in archaeology, history, and the cultural heritage of Egypt’s desert landscape.
+This full-day private tour offers an immersive exploration of Egypt’s ancient heritage, starting with the Giza Necropolis, where your entrance is included to see the iconic three pyramids and the Sphinx statue, symbolizing the fusion of human wisdom and lion strength.
+You will also visit the Pyramids of Sakkara and the historic city of Memphis, both rich with archaeological significance and cultural insight.
+The experience includes hotel or Cairo International Airport pickup and drop-off, lunch at a local restaurant, and transport in an air-conditioned private vehicle, all guided by a qualified Egyptologist.
+Bottled water, soft drinks, and local taxes are covered, making it a comprehensive way to discover these key sites in Al Haram and Giza Governorate over eight hours.

 Inclusions